 Etsy: Great E-Commerce Platform For The Stay-At-Home Economy

-Shares of Etsy have defied the market's free fall this year, up 25% year-to-date.
+Shares of Etsy have defied the market's free fall this year, up 25% year to date.

 The gains are well deserved: revenue and GMS have seen accelerating growth, and Google Trends data suggests that Etsy's traffic has risen since the coronavirus began.